 Blue Ribbon Wood Carving Supplies offers the finest in carving woods, tools, and wood carving accessories.
 We offer many varieties of exceptional air dried woods for your carving enjoyment.
 In some cases, air drying may take up to three years, but produces the finest wood available.
 We reach to all corners for our wood.
 We supply Basswood from far North in Minnesota.
-Butternut comes from Wisconsin.
-Northern White Cedar for decoys is from the Northern woods of Maine.
-Tupelo, the bird and fish carvers favorite, comes from the swamps of the Southern U.S. We ship Jelutong across the Pacific from Malaysia.
-We also carry specialty carving items, like Diamond Willow Walking Sticks from the Northern Latitudes and Cotton Wood Bark from Montana.
+Butternut comes from Wisconsin and surrounding areas.
+Northern White Cedar for decoys is from the Northern woods of the US.
+Tupelo, the bird and fish carvers favorite, comes from the swamps of the Southern U.S. We buy Jelutong that has been shipped across the Pacific from Malaysia.
+We also carry specialty carving items, like Diamond Willow and Aspen walking Sticks from the Northern Latitudes and Cotton Wood Bark from Montana.
 We carry some unique tools and accessories; browse our catalog to view these innovative products.
-Listed in this site are the many North West Shows that we will be attending in 2013.
+Listed in this site are the many North West Shows that we will be attending in 2014.
 Stop by the Blue Ribbon Wood Carving Display and say "Hello".
 Give us a call or send a note and we will have your order custom cut ready to pickup at one of the shows.
 Listed in our shopping cart are standard sizes that can be ordered online.
 There are just too many sizes and wood species to list.
 We will be glad to cut wood to any size that you need.
 Please contact us with your order and we will cut and ship to you directly.
 Give our wood and products a try; we know you won't be disappointed!

 Northern Basswood (Tilia)